AshV/AshV.github.IO/Create-Your-Own-XrmToolBox-Plugins-Dynamics-365/ReadMe.md

 #### 2. Settings.cs

 This file help you to save/update any configuration value permanently, which will be available when you next time open the tool.
-How to save and retrieve, we will see further.

 ```csharp
 using System;